 Do you use a wet palette?
 How do you setup your palette?
 I’ve tried all types of wet palettes: the Do-It-Yourself (DIY) disaster and even the fancier “Everlasting Wet Palette” (Red Grass Games).
 These are either mold-farms or over-hyped and expensive palettes.

 A wet palette is a key tool in any miniature painters arsenal.
 There are number in the market, including the Sta-Wet palette.
-This is my personal favorite wet palette.
-The Sta-Wet palette is utilitarian, always to the point, and never far from my desk.
+If you wanted to make your own wet palette, there are many sites that show you how to make a wet palette.
+However, for simplicity and ease-of-setup, the Sta-Wet palette is utilitarian.
+It is the wet palette that is nearby and it works.